top of page

 The goal of our beta release was to make CIBO's simulation technology accessible to an end user by translating complex science into simple land metrics, accessible from a friendly UI.

-However, the beta report was not optimized from a UX perspective:
+However, the beta report was not optimized for the user:

 • Relevant information was hard to find